opennode/waldur-core/docs/api/instance.rst

 Soring is supported in ascending and descending order by specifying a field to an **?o=** parameter.

 - ?o=hostname - sort by hostname in ascending order
-- ?o=-hostname - sort by hostname in ascending order
+- ?o=-hostname - sort by hostname in descending order
 - ?o=state - sort by state in ascending order
-- ?o=-state - sort by state in ascending order
+- ?o=-state - sort by state in descending order
 - ?o=project__customer__name - sort by customer name in ascending order
-- ?o=-project__customer__name - sort by customer name in ascending order
+- ?o=-project__customer__name - sort by customer name in descending order

 Instance permissions